Shopping Cart

 The framework of that technique is the high elbow catch.
 When used correctly, it will allow you to access the power-generating muscles of the upper back, shoulders, and torso.
 You’ll also be able to press water in the right direction: behind your body instead of down at entry or up at the finish – both of which cause your body to “porpoise” up and down, creating too much drag.

-Swimming with an efficient high elbow catch will propel you through the water with the least drag, giving you a stronger stroke without wasting energy.
+Swimming with an efficient high elbow catch will propel you through the water with the least drag, giving you a more powerful stroke without wasting energy.

 In this lesson, we will discuss a fingertip orientation that positions the hand & forearm for the high elbow catch.
 The key to a great stroke is maintaining the right fingertip-to-elbow position.